ritaturk/xenko-docs/manual/getting-started/create-a-script.md

    A new class is added to your game.

 4. Open the class that you have created.
-Make the script public and assign the type of script (AsyncScript or SyncScript) manually.
+Make the script public and derive the new class from either AsyncScript or SyncScript manually.
 Add the function ```Update``` to the code, and put your script implementation the function's body.
+Here is an example of what your script might look like when you've done that:

 ```
 	using System;